hazemabubaker/RPA-Onboarding-Procedure/README.md

 **Team Foundation Server (TFS)**

 Team Foundation Server (commonly abbreviated to TFS) is a Microsoft product that provides source code management (either with Team Foundation Version Control or Git), reporting, requirements management, project management (for both agile software development and waterfall teams), automated builds, lab management, testing and release management capabilities.
-It covers the entire application lifecycle, and enables DevOps capabilities.[1]
-TFS can be used as a back-end to numerous integrated development environments (IDEs) but is tailored for Microsoft Visual Studio and Eclipse on all platforms.[2]
+It covers the entire application lifecycle, and enables DevOps capabilities.
+TFS can be used as a back-end to numerous integrated development environments (IDEs) but is tailored for Microsoft Visual Studio and Eclipse on all platforms.

 [What is TFS?](https://www.youtube.com/watch?v=WxQFrbkoxrw)